 2. Natural Stone Walls

-Natural stone walls are retaining wall alternatives that can be used for a number of purposes.
-Most often, you see natural rock walls used in raised gardens, but they are also used retaining barriers to prevent landslides, along coastlines to prevent land falls and protect the coast from high tide.
-In some cases, they are also used for seating when large enough rock slabs can be found to create seats.
-The average cost for the installation of a natural rock wall is between $8.00-$12.00 per square foot.
+Natural stone walls are retaining wall alternatives that can be used for several purposes.
+Most often, you see natural rock walls used in raised gardens, but they are also used as retaining barriers to prevent landslides, along coastlines to prevent landfalls and slides, and to protect the coast from high tide.
+In some cases, individuals may choose to Buy A-grade sandstone, or other types of natural stone, in large quantities to create beautiful walls equipped with seats or places to rest.

 3. Wooden Timbers